Voluntary Non-School Alternative Provision Standards.

 All your staff should have had training in when and how to raise a concern.
 Training should be recorded on a staff training record (see a page of our example SCR).

 Get involved in local networks to make sure you are updated regularly around specific local vulnerabilities.
 Make sure staff are updated on these too.
+Keep a record of when staff get additional training.

 As part of pre-placement paperwork make sure referral and information pathways for safeguarding, progress, attendance and behaviour are recorded.
+It’s also helpful to make sure you’ve got finance contacts so you can easily chase invoices and payment queries.

 Referral pathways and communication record